adamConnerSax/knit-haskell/Readme.md

 myConfig = defaultKnitConfig { outerLogPrefix = Just "MyReport", cacheDir = "myCache" }
 ```

+Also note that a new major version of Pandoc has been released (2.8.x).  knit-haskell can be compiled against this as
+well as the older versions but there are some major changes which may affect you if you use any of the pandoc
+functions directly.
+In particular, Pandoc has now switched to using ```Text``` instead of ```String``` for
+most things.

 ## Introduction
 knit-haskell is an attempt to emulate parts of the RMarkdown/knitR experience in haskell.
 The idea is to be able to build HTML (or, perhaps, some other things [Pandoc](http://hackage.haskell.org/package/pandoc) can write)